Numbers At Work

 We also need volunteer team leaders from BW3 business members who can provide support and encouragement to the pupils taking part in the activities.

 Click on ‘Get Involved’ to support the next event on Monday 12th June (8.30am – 12pm)

 Could you give time to support a Wythenshawe student to develop their reading?

 We are looking for volunteers to take on the exciting new role of reading mentor with students aged 11 and 12 at a Wythenshawe high school.

 With just a relatively small investment of your time, you can make a huge difference to a local student who needs additional reading support.
 We are calling on local businesses to help us recruit 40 reading mentors.
-Mentors will be given the opportunity to attend a two hour training session where they will be introduced to Shannon Trust’s specially-designed ‘Turning Pages’ materials, with a view to commencing the role in the new academic year in October.
+Mentors will be given the opportunity to attend a two hour training session where they will be introduced to Shannon Trust’s specially-designed ‘Turning Pages’ materials, with a view to commencing the role as soon as you can.